 There's plenty to do around North Scottsdale, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Albion Fit Scottsdale Quarter, Pinnacle Peak Park, and Bodyrok.
+Explore popular things to do in the area, including Smiley Riley, Everybody Boot Camp - Scottsdale, and Comedy Ventriloquist Chuck Field.

 | Name | Category | Distance | Reviews |